activivan/mt-pubinv/README.md

 ```
 /pi
 ```
+Alternatively, if you are using SFINV (included in Minetest Game) or Unified Inventory, you can open the corresponding tab or click the corresponding button.

 ## Features
 * MineClone support
 * Custom size
+* SFINV and Unified Inventory integration

 ## Configuration
 Configure the size of the public inventory by setting the number of rows and columns in your `minetest.conf` file: